ros-workshop/slam-navigation/README.md

   * You might notice it approaching too close (or crashing and/or flipping!); we'll look at this later also

 ### Hints:
-* To help with performance in a virtual machine, you might want slow slow the Rviz framerate down to 10 Hz (Expand `Global Options` in the Displays panel).
+* To help with performance in a virtual machine, you might want to slow the Rviz framerate down to 10 Hz (Expand `Global Options` in the Displays panel).
 Conversely, increase this to ~30 Hz on a fast PC.
 * If Gazebo freezes, you may need to force kill it with `pkill gzserver`.
 * During development, you can stop and restart `gmapping` and `move_base` independently with CTRL+C.